mxmrsn/Tutorials/RigidRegistrationAndSlicerSegmentation.md

 where T is the rigid transform relating the two point clouds, and C is the correspondence matrix that assigns the labels between corresponding points.
 The algorithm considers the total number of points in the scene <img src="https://render.githubusercontent.com/render/math?math=N_s"> and the total number of points in the model <img src="https://render.githubusercontent.com/render/math?math=N_m">.
 Note that not every point must have a correspondence, and as such is masked out and neglected in the optimization.

+For more discussion on this topic see [Russ Tedrake's Robotic Manipulation Textbook](https://manipulation.csail.mit.edu/pose.html).
+This is a great resource that covers a lot of really interesting and relevant topics.

 12. Lastly, 3D print the segmented anatomy on one of the 3D printers.

 You are now a Slicer/Meshlab/Rigid Registration Expert!